orioltomas/weather-app/README.md

 <h1>WEATHER APP</h1>

-Feel free to clone this weather application.
+Feel free to clone, download or share this weather application.

 <h3>How to make it work:</h3>